Dozodouzo/supybot-git/README.md

 * The initial cloning of the git repository has been moved to the explicit repoadd command.
 * A timeout is used to complete otherwise hanging fetch operations.
+* The enableSnarf configuration value is now defined per repo, not as an overall value.

 There's a pull request at Mike's repo pending.
 Depending on the outcome of that this will be long-time separate fork or not.